influxdata/docs-v2/content/flux/v0.x/stdlib/influxdata/influxdb/tasks/_index.md

 ```

 ## Options
-The InfluxDB Tasks package provides the following options:
+The `influxdata/influxdb/tasks` package provides the following options:

+```js
+import "influxdata/influxdb/tasks"

+option tasks.lastSuccessTime = 0000-01-01T00:00:00Z
+```

 #### lastSuccessTime
 Define the time of the last successful task run.
 _Only use this option to override the time of the last successful run provided by
 the InfluxDB task engine._

-```js
-import "influxdata/influxdb/tasks"

-option tasks.lastSuccessTime = 0000-01-01T00:00:00Z
-```

 ## Functions